JuliaArrays/StructArrays.jl/README.md

 ## Advanced: structures with non-standard data layout

 StructArrays support structures with non-standard data layout (where `getproperty` has been overloaded or where the constructors are non-standard).
-The user is required to provide an overloaded `staticscheme` for their type (to give the names and types of the properties of a given type) as well as a `createinstance` method.
+The user is required to provide an overloaded `staticschema` for their type (to give the names and types of the properties of a given type) as well as a `createinstance` method.
 Here is an example of a type `MyType` that has as properties either its field `data` or properties of its field `rest` (which is a named tuple):

 ```julia
 using StructArrays